Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Application to hypersonic flows in chemical non-equilibrium

 \section{Application to hypersonic flows in chemical non-equilibrium}

 In this section, the general equations governing hypersonic flows in chemical non-equilibrium are first recalled, followed by a brief description of the numerical framework used to solve these equations.
-Then, the benchmark case, a Mach-10 adiabatic laminar boundary layer in chemical non-equilibrium, initially studied by Marxen et \textit{al} \cite{Marxen2013,Marxen2014}, is presented.
+Then, the two benchmark cases, a Mach-10 adiabatic laminar boundary layer in chemical non-equilibrium, initially studied by Marxen et \textit{al} \cite{Marxen2013,Marxen2014}, and a Mach-5.92 shock wave boundary layer interaction are presented.